 The pictures from my trips can be found on this page or on my photo website enno-oldigs.de

-In the beginning of the 2017 season I’ve joined the 65ft sailing yacht CARO to do some regattas in the Med, which was a big step for me coming from a “Cruiser/Racer” to a way more “Race” orientated programme and boat which also sails short handed.
+In the beginning of the 2017 season I’ve joined the 65ft sailing yacht CARO, a Botin Partners design and built by Knierim Yachts in Kiel / Germany.
+We did some regattas in the Med, which was a big step for me coming from a “Cruiser/Racer” to a way more “Race” orientated programme and a yacht which sails short handed.
 I can tell you, there is a lot going on while racing.

-In 2019 we took part in the RORC Caribbean 600 which is such a great race.
-Sailing in the Caribbean is so much fun, good breeze, warm waters and end the end a nice Rum.
+In 2019 we took part in the RORC Caribbean 600 which was such a great race.
+Sailing in Caribbean waters is so much fun, good breeze, warm air & water and at the a nice Rum.